leekh7411/Apta-MCTS/README.md

 ```

 ## Output (.csv)
-- Candidate results will be saved for each protein sequence in the input `.fa` file.
+- Candidate results will be saved for each protein sequence in the input `.fa` file
 ```text
 aptamer_protein_interaction_score,primary_sequence,secondary_structure,minimum_free_energy
 0.5428571428571428,ACUGCUACCAGUACGACAACGCCAGGUUUG,((((....))))..................,-1.7000000476837158